min-khant-saw/interior-design/README.md

 The component returns a `div` element containing conditional rendering based on the `error` state.
 If the error is equal to `"Request failed with status code 401"`, it displays a message asking the user to sign up and a button to redirect the user to the registration page.

 Below that, there is a `form` element containing an input field to capture the email address and a button to submit the email subscription.
 When the user submits the form, the `subscribe` function is called.
 Finally, there is an image preview displayed on the right side of the screen, which is hidden on smaller screens.

+## Code Description

+This is a React functional component named `Main`.
+It renders a subscription form and an image preview based on the state of the Redux store.

+## Component Structure

+-   The `Main` component consists of two main parts:

+    1. A conditional block that renders a message and a "Sign Up" button if the `validUser` property in the Redux store equals `"Request failed with status code 401"`.
+    2. A `Subscribe` component and an image preview.

+-   The `Subscribe` component receives custom font sizes through the `fz_1` and `fz_2` props.
+-   The image preview is only shown on smaller screens (`max-lg:hidden`) and is positioned to the right of the `Subscribe` component using `ml-auto` and `translate-x-60`.

+## Header Component

+This component represents the header section of the website.
+It is responsible for displaying an image along with text overlay on top of it.
+The text overlay consists of a title, description, and a "See more" button.
+The image is loaded lazily using the `LazyLoadImage` component from the `react-lazy-load-image-component` library.

+### Props

+-   `data`: An object that contains information about the header section, such as the image URL, title, and description.

+## Mix Component

+The Mix component displays a section with a title "in the mix" and a grid of designs fetched from a data source.
+Each design has an image, title, and short description.

+### Props

+-   `data`: an object that contains an array of pages, each of which contains an array of designs.
+The design array has properties like `image`, `title`, and `description`.

+### Rendering

+The Mix component will render a section with the following structure:

+-   A title "in the mix"
+-   A grid of designs fetched from the `data` source, with each design having:
+    -   An image
+    -   A title (clickable)
+    -   A short description

+The grid is responsive, with 3 columns on larger screens, 2 columns on medium screens, and 1 column on small screens.

+## TopDesign Component

+This component displays the most recent top design.

+### Props

+-   `data`: object - object containing data to be rendered

+### Returns

+-   `JSX.Element`

+## Project Component

+This component displays an image with a text overlay and a "See more" button.
+It uses the `useInfiniteQuery` hook from the `react-query` library to fetch data from an API endpoint and display it.

+The component starts by defining the `project` function which makes a GET request to the API endpoint for the data.
+This function is passed to `useInfiniteQuery` as the `queryFn` parameter, which tells `react-query` how to fetch the data. `useInfiniteQuery` returns an object containing information about the state of the query, including the `data`, `error`, `fetchNextPage`, `hasNextPage`, `isFetching`, `isFetchingNextPage`, and `status` properties.

+The `ImageOverlay` component also defines a `containerRef` using the `useRef` hook, which is used to observe when the user scrolls to the bottom of the page and trigger a new data fetch.

+In the `useEffect` hook, the `data` object is checked to see if it contains a `next_page_url` property.
+If it does, an `IntersectionObserver` is created to observe the `containerRef` and trigger a new data fetch when the user scrolls to the bottom of the page.

+The `ImageOverlay` component then renders the container for the image and text overlay, as well as the "See more" button.
+If the query is still loading, it displays a loading spinner, and if there's an error, it displays the error message.

+Overall, the `ImageOverlay` component is responsible for fetching and displaying data from an API endpoint using `react-query`.

 # Laravel